canonical/sphinx-docs-starter-pack/docs/how-to/optional-customisation/define-redirects.md

 ---
 myst:
   html_meta:
-    description: How to define redirects in your repository
+    description: How to redirect URLs in your documentation project.
+You can redirect a URL to a page inside your project, or to a page on another website.
 ---

 % Original author: [s-makin](https://github.com/s-makin)

 # Define redirects in your repository

-If a file in your documentation set is moved, deleted or renamed, it can no longer be found at its original location and users will be shown a “404 Not Found” page.
+If a file in your documentation set is moved, deleted or renamed, it can no longer be found at its original location and users will be shown a 404 Not Found page.
 This can be frustrating for users.

 To provide a better user experience, it is good practice to set up redirects to point to the new location, new file name, or to an alternative place where the information can be found.
 With documentation on Read the Docs, we can set up redirects [manually via the admin panel](https://docs.readthedocs.io/en/stable/guides/redirects.html).
 However, since this must be done separately, and *after* the file changes are made, this step can often be forgotten.

-The **best practice** is to define redirects alongside the documentation in your repository, so that when a file is moved, renamed or deleted, you can create a redirect at the same time.
-In this way, redirects will always be in place when such changes go “live”, without needing to remember to do it (manually) afterwards.
+The **best practice** is to define and track redirects in your project source, so that when a file is moved, renamed or deleted, you can create a redirect at the same time.
+In this way, redirects will always be in place when such changes go live.
 Redirects can either be **external**, meaning that they point to a URL outside your documentation, or **internal**, where you want to point to a new location within your documentation.

 There are two ways to do this: